Stratford University

 The Stratford campus in India was a joint venture with the Modi Group, created to offer residential American degrees in India.
 The legal name of the Indian joint venture is Modi Stratford Education Management (MSEM), Pvt.
-Ltd. The Modi Stratford Foundation, a wholly owned non-profit subsidiary of MSEM, delivers the academic programs in India as an unaccredited campus of Stratford University.
+Ltd. The Modi Stratford Foundation, a wholly owned non-profit subsidiary of MSEM, delivered the academic programs in India as an overseas campus of Stratford University.